The Associates in Law Program

 - Law school transcript

 Deadline.
-The Law School hires three to five new associates each year.
-Applications may be submitted starting Sept.
-17 and preferably before Nov.
-16, and will be considered on a rolling basis.
+The Law School hires four to six new associates each year.
+Applications may be submitted starting in mid-September and will be considered on a rolling basis.

 Columbia University is an equal opportunity employer and welcomes applications by qualified women and minority candidates for these positions.